 Figure 2.
-Immunohistochemistry with Ki67 proliferative marker following ECT with 750 Volts/cm for 8 pulses combined with 1 µg/ml bleomycin shows reduction in the spheroid mass with necrotic center and confluent cells with multiple nuclei for CRMM1 (a) and CRMM2 (b) 24 hr following treatment on day 8
+Immunohistochemistry with showing the nuclear staining of the Ki67 proliferative marker following ECT with 750 Volts/cm for 8 pulses combined with 1 µg/ml bleomycin shows reduction in the spheroid mass with necrotic center and confluent cells with multiple nuclei for CRMM1 (a) and CRMM2 (b) 24 hr following treatment on day 8.

 3.3.
 Image Analysis following ECT with bleomycin on the spheroids